 Cost of living in Poland is comfortably low if it is compared to other countries of Europe.
 The people there are welcoming to strangers, they don’t pose any threat.

-Best Cities in Poland for International Students to Live in and Study
+Cheap Best Cities in Poland for International Students

 This number one city is the country’s capital, almighty Warsaw.
 It is the biggest city in Poland.
 Warsaw is located around the country’s middle belt and encompassing river Vistula.
 The world war 2 took a bad toll on the city’s structures calling for a reconstruction after the war.
 The capital of Poland is obviously a very beautiful city with many institutions of higher learning.